What Is an Apprenticeship and How Does It Work? A Beginner’s Guide

 • The apprenticeship level and sector

 There is a minimum wage in place for all young apprentices.
 The minimum wage varies by age and how long the individual has been doing the apprenticeship.
 Those aged 19+ who have completed at least one year of their apprenticeship will earn at least the national minimum wage for their age.
-16-18 year olds, or 19 year olds with less than one years’ experience will earn at least £5.28 an hour.
+16-18 year olds, or 19 year olds with less than one year of experience, will earn at least £5.28 an hour.

 This is the minimum apprentices can be paid, however, employers can choose to pay more than the national minimum wage.
 This wage guide excludes any deductibles such as tax or national insurance which apprentices may need to pay.